tetracorp/k240/docs/_posts/2014-03-24-random-events.md

 ### Powerplant Burnout
 A Powerplant at a random asteroid explodes.
 Radiation increases 10%.

-### Gravitational Anomaly (Asteroid Engine Burnout)
+### Gravitational Anomaly
 An Asteroid Engine at a random asteroid explodes.
 Radiation increases 10% for some reason, as with Powerplant burnout.

 ### Pressure Valve Failure

 Air surplus reduces to zero.
-Only a problem if you don't have enough Life Support for your population.
+Only a problem if you don't have enough Life Support for your population and were relying on surplus air, as lack of air is instantly fatal to Terrans.
+The odds of triggering this random event while under a resource deficiency of air are quite low.

 ### Ruptured Pipeline
 Water surplus reduces to zero.
 There's no "food reduces to zero" event.